sansarip/nw-calculator/README.md

 ## Current State of the App

 For simplicity's sake, all item data is in the [items.json file](https://github.com/sansarip/nw-calculator/blob/main/resources/public/data/items.json).
-If you notice an issue, you can make a PR to add/edit the data in the aforementioned JSON file.
+If you notice an issue, then you should drop a `<date>-<description>.patch.json` file in the the `resources/data` dir containing your desired changes.
 If your changes include adding/editing an image url of an item, then you must also put a corresponding 128x128 image in the [images directory](https://github.com/sansarip/nw-calculator/tree/main/resources/public/images).
+Once your patch file is ready, then you can run `make patch-data` in order to patch the `items.json` file with your changes.
+You'll need [Babashka](https://github.com/babashka/babashka) installed before running the aforementioned Make command.

 ## Dev